BaedouAdeniyi/restaurant-revenue-analysis/README.md

 These analyses informed the selection of KPIs and visuals used in the final dashboard.

-## Insights and Key Findings
+## Key Findings
+### Key Insight 1: Revenue Trend Over Time
+- Monthly revenue
+  - What was observed
+    - Increased from January to mid-March
+    - Declined sharply from mid-March to mid-April
+    - Remained relatively stable from April to June
+    - Increased again from June to July
+    - Dropped sharply in August (partial-month data)
+  - Why it happened
+    - The increase from January to mid-March aligns with 'rising order volume and increasing average order value'
+    - The decline from mid-March to mid-April corresponds with 'a noticeable drop in average order value and order volume did not rise enough to offset this drop'
+    - The June to July revenue increase was driven mainly by 'an increase in order volume and a small rise in average order value'
+    - The August decline is likely influenced by 'incomplete data, as the dataset ends mid-August'
+  - Why it matters
+    - Understanding whether revenue changes are driven by order volume or by how much customers spend helps identify where growth is coming from.
+In this case, revenue growth at different points came from different drivers — sometimes more customers, other times higher spending per order.
+This means future revenue growth will depend on knowing which lever to focus on at each period.

-### Insight 1: Revenue by Time of Day (Volume vs Value Effect)
+### Key Insight 2: Revenue by Time of Day (Volume vs Value Effect)
 - Morning Revenue Performance
   - What was observed
       - Morning records the highest total revenue.
       - Morning also has the highest order count.
       - However, the average order value (AOV) in the morning is the lowest among all time periods.
   - Why it happened
       - Customers place many small orders in the morning rather than fewer large ones.
       - Product mix analysis shows higher proportions of desserts and starters, which are typically lower-priced items.
       - This indicates that morning customers are likely making quick, light purchases rather than full meals.
+    - Why it matters:
+        - Although mornings generate the most revenue, this is mainly driven by a high number of low-value orders.
+This suggests that revenue growth in the morning depends on volume rather than spending per customer, indicating an opportunity to increase average order value through product bundling or upselling.

+- Afternoon Revenue Performance
+  - What was observed
+    - The afternoon period has the highest average order value
+    - Afternoon does not have the highest order count
+    - Total revenue in the afternoon is driven more by order value than volume
+  - Why it happened
+    - Customers ordering in the afternoon are more likely to either order main dishes or combine starter + main
+    - Afternoon orders reflect full meals, not quick purchases
+    - Fewer customers order, but those who do spend more per order
+  - Why it matters
+    - The afternoon period generates higher value per customer, meaning revenue growth during this time depends on attracting more customers rather than increasing order size.
+This suggests that promotional efforts during the afternoon could be effective, as each additional customer has a higher revenue impact compared to other time periods.

+  - What was observed
+  - Why it happened
+  - Why it matters

+  - What was observed
+  - Why it happened
+  - Why it matters

 ## Tools Used
 - Microsoft Excel 2019
 - PivotTables